2022 East Ayrshire Council election: Aftermath

 The SNP, who have run East Ayrshire Council since forming an administration as a result of the 2007 election, retained control of the council.
 It was reported that the party had been worried they would lose control of the council – as was the case in other councils across Scotland where unionist parties had voted together to prevent nationalist leadership – but the Labour and Conservative groups didn't oppose Cllr Douglas Reid's re-election as council leader.
 Provost Jim Todd and Depute Provost Claire Leitch were reinstated to their roles despite Labour and the Conservatives putting forward candidates for the roles however, the two parties did not support each other.
 The pair had been voted out in June 2021 when the opposition parties had voted together to have the leadership roles of the council shared more evenly across the council reflecting the fact the SNP administration was a minority administration.

 Former Conservative group leader Tom Cook stood down at the 2022 election.
 He was replaced in the role by Annick councillor John McFadzean.

+In October 2024, Provost Todd announced "with regret" that he would stand down as Provost due to "personal circumstances".
+He was replaced in the role by Deputy Provost Leitch and, in turn, Cllr John McGhee was elected as Provost Leitch's replacement as Deputy Provost.
+It was later revealed that Cllr McGhee had been suspended by Labour in October 2024 after effectively sitting as an independent councillor since the 2022 election.
+He was still a fully paid member of Labour until his suspension.

+Labour group leader Maureen McKay died in November 2024.
+She was replaced in the role by Kilmarnock East and Hurlford councillor Barry Douglas.

+November 2024 by-elections

+Following their successful campaigns during the 2024 United Kingdom general election, Kilmarnock West and Crosshouse councillor Lillian Jones and Doon Valley councillor Elaine Stewart - who were elected as MP for Kilmarnock and Loudoun and Ayr, Carrick and Cumnock respectively - announced that they had resigned their council seats in September 2024.
+By-elections, held on 14 November 2024, were won by Labour candidates Jim Kyle and Jayne Sangster.

+Kilmarnock North by-election

+Kilmarnock North councillor Maureen McKay died in November 2024.
+A by-election, held on 20 February 2025, was won by SNP candidate Caroline Barton.
+Sandra Kirkwood was listed on the ballot paper as a Reform UK candidate but was withdrawn by the party over comments made on social media.